yuluqinn/CCM-site/README.md

 No extra credit will be given, out of interest of fairness.

 ## Preconfigured cloud environment
 Students registered for the course have the option of completing homework assignments on their personal computers, or in a cloud Jupyter environment with all required packages pre-installed.
-Students can log onto the environment using their nyu net ids [XXX](XXX).
+Students can log onto the environment using their nyu net ids [here](https://dsga-1016-spring.rcnyu.org).